SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Api.md

       returns a Flask `Response` object with the appropriate `mimetype` (e.g., `'text/event-stream'`).
 The handler is specifically designed to work with production WSGI servers like `Eventlet` to detect client disconnects and trigger cancellation.
-Deep within the streaming logic, `api_helpers.build_response_json()` is called for each token, which in turn uses the `ResponseBuilderService` to construct a perfectly formatted JSON chunk string for the specific API type.
+Deep within the streaming logic, `api_helpers.build_response_json()` is called for each token, which in turn uses the `ResponseBuilderService` to construct a well formatted JSON chunk string for the specific API type.
     * **Non-Streaming**: If `stream` is false, `handle_user_prompt()` returns a single, complete string of text.
 The handler then calls the appropriate method **directly** on the `ResponseBuilderService` (